nodesecurity/nsp/README.md

 Be careful using this feature.
 If you add code later that is impacted by an excluded advisory, Node Security has no way of knowing.
 Keep a careful eye on your exceptions.

-`.nsprc` is read using [rc](https://github.com/dominictarr/rc), so it supports comments using [json-strip-comments](https://github.com/sindresorhus/strip-json-comments).
+`.nsprc` is read using [strip-json-comments](https://github.com/sindresorhus/strip-json-comments), so comment away.

 ## Proxy Support